ritzz19/Carnival-wars-Hackathon/README.md

 # Carnival-wars-Hackathon

 It was a hackathon conducted by HackerEarth.
 Our main motto was to predict the selling price for different products.
-Secured rank in the top 5% of the percentage of the leaderboard.
+Secured rank in the top 5% of the leaderboard.

 Link to the hackathon:
 https://www.hackerearth.com/challenges/competitive/hackerearth-machine-learning-challenge-predict-selling-price/